 24 (length) x 14 (width) x 4.5 (height) = 1512 cubic feet

-Next time we will talk about ellipse shaped ponds and how to calculate square footage and volume for those.
+In part 3, we will talk about ellipse shaped ponds and how to calculate square footage and volume for this type of pond.
 I will give you a hint.
 They are similar in nature to a circular pond, but do you know what the difference is?
 I will let you know in part 3.